Gomooncool/Unity-3D-test/README.md

 # Unity-3D-test

-This repository is a part of a simple trainings performed for my Unity C# course.
+This repository is a source code of my card game prototype.
-For more complicated tasks please contact me at gomoonkool@mail.ru